SillyMoo/symantest/README.md

 Due to the limit time available there were a few short cuts taken which could be addressed:
 - Limited testing.
 Test coverage is not too bad, but error paths have mostly been ignored in order to get the basic functionality working.
 The 'get everything' version has only been manually tested so far.
 - Logging.
-This is pretty much non-existant at this stage
+This is pretty much non-existent at this stage
 - Paging support.
 I parsed the 'page' query parameter in the link returned by github, this works but this parameter is undocumented so it's a risk.
 It may be better to urlencode the query string of the link returned by github.